ajeetraina/todo-app-testcontainers/README.md

-# A Simple Todo List App demonstrating TestContainers
+# A Simple Todo List App demonstrating Testcontainers

 This project demonstrates how to use Testcontainers with Spring Boot to simplify testing and ensure compatibility between your application and different database systems.